To view information on Coronavirus COVID-19 click here.

 This expertise enables the Helpline to provide immediate support while also connecting families with appropriate external supports.

 Financial help to meet the additional needs of a child in your care.
-Eligible for families with a relevant Victorian order (12 months or more post-order) and in receipt of the DHHS care allowance can apply.
+Families with a relevant Victorian order and in receipt of a current DFFH carer allowance can apply.

 We understand how important it is for permanent care, including kinship care, and adoptive families to be able to connect with other families to share their experiences.